 Ouro Preto is a historic town located in the state of Minas Gerais, Brazil.
 Founded in 1698, it was once the state's capital and played a significant role in the country's colonial history.

 Today, Ouro Preto is recognized as a UNESCO World Heritage site known for its well-preserved colonial architecture, rich cultural heritage, and artistic legacy.

-The Historic Town of Ouro Preto (Black Gold) was founded in the early 18th century approximately 500 km (300 mi) north of Rio de Janeiro, .
-Covering the steep slopes of Brazil's Vila Rica (Rich Valley), it was the center of a rich gold mining area and the capital of Minas Gerais Province from 1720-1897.
+Our Preto is situated within the Brazilian Highlands, approximately 500 km (300 mi) north of Rio de Janeiro.
+Covering the steep slopes of Brazil's Vila Rica, it was the center of a rich gold mining area in the Serra do Espinhaço mountains.
+It was the capital of Minas Gerais Province from 1720-1897.

 Ouro Preto's city center contains well-preserved Portuguese colonial architecture, with few signs of modern urban development.

 The most notable of the city's architectural works are represented by the religious monuments and administrative buildings, including the Palácio dos Governadores (Governors' Palace), today the School of Mines, and the former Casa de Câmara e Cadeia (Administrative and Prison House), home to the Inconfidência Museum.

-The Baroque churches carry sculptures by Antônio Francisco Lisboa, Aleijadinho, colonial Brazil's greatest artist, and the ceiling paintings of Manuel da Costa Athaide among others.
+The Baroque churches carry sculptures by Antônio Francisco Lisboa, Aleijadinho, colonial Brazil's greatest artist, and the ceiling paintings of Manuel da Costa Athaide, among others.